Managing Dental Erosive Tooth Wear: Current Understanding and Future Directions

 Upon completion of this course, the dental professional should be able to:

-- Discuss trends related to the prevalence of dental erosion.
+- Discuss trends related to the prevalence of dental erosive tooth wear.

-- Understand similarities and differences between dental erosion and caries.
+- Understand similarities and differences between dental erosive tooth wear and dental caries.

-- Explain the etiology of dental erosion to patients.
+- Explain the etiology of dental erosive tooth wear to patients.

 - Discuss the long-term effects of dental erosion.